metabrainz/search-server/README.md

 allocate more than this because search can use the unallocated memory to cache the indexes.

 Also configure Tomcat to run with file encoding UTF-8, otherwise it will use the default which will vary from platform to platform.
-To accomplish both, set the JAVA_OPTS like this:
+To accomplish both, set the `JAVA_OPTS` like this:

     export JAVA_OPTS="-Xms512M -Xmx512M -Dfile.encoding=UTF-8"

-In Ubuntu, you can change JAVA_OPTS in /etc/default/tomcat7 -- you do not need to set an environment var.
+In Ubuntu, you can change `JAVA_OPTS` in `/etc/default/tomcat7` -- you do not need to set an environment var.

 Next, specify that Tomcat expects URIEncodings in UTF-8 format so they are decoded correctly.
-In server.xml (in ubuntu thats in /etc/tomcat7/server.xml) add the URIEncoding parameter to this
+In `server.xml` (in Ubuntu that's in `/etc/tomcat7/server.xml`) add the URIEncoding parameter to this
 line:

     <Connector port="8080" protocol="HTTP/1.1"connectionTimeout="20000" redirectPort="8443">